bsubercaseaux/csd-blog/website/content/2025/sat-for-math.md

 <img src="./realizations.png" width="600" alt="Realizations for local-search assignments over 12 points."  style="display: block; margin: 0 auto">

-Naturally, we gave John Mackey, the mathematician in the group, the task of proposing general constrictions of these forms.
+Naturally, we gave John Mackey, the mathematician in the group, the task of proposing general constructions of these shapes.
 We called the left one a _pinwheel construction_, and the right one a _parabolic construction_.

 <img src="./constructions.png" width="600" alt="Illustrations of the upper bound constructions"  style="display: block; margin: 0 auto">